apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 * `dynamo`: use an AWS-hosted DynamoDB table; creating the table if it does not exist.
 You will have to pay the bills for DynamoDB web service.
-* `dynamodblocal`: use an in-memory DynamoDBLocal server instead of real AWS DynamoDB web service; launch the server and creating the table.
-  You won't be charged bills for using DynamoDB in test.
-As it runs in-JVM, the table isn't shared across other tests running in parallel.
-* `non-auth`: treat the S3Guard metadata as authoritative.
+* `auth`: treat the S3Guard metadata as authoritative.

 ```bash
 mvn -T 1C verify -Dparallel-tests -DtestsThreadCount=6 -Ds3guard -Ddynamo -Dauth